Mark-a-Hamilton/kali-toolbox/README.md

 ---

-## 📦 Purpose
+## 📖 Project Overview

-The goal of this project is to provide a centralized, auditable set of helper scripts that:
+Kali-toolbox provides a centralized, auditable set of helper scripts that:
 - Simplify common administrative tasks
 - Enhance operational hygiene
-- Maintain clarity and ethical boundaries in tooling
+- Maintain ethical clarity in tooling

-Scripts are designed to be installed in `/usr/local/bin` for global access across the system.
+Each script is designed to be globally accessible when installed to `/usr/local/bin`, and includes internal documentation for usage and logging.

+---

+## 🎯 Scope and Intended Use

+This project is scoped exclusively for:
+- **System maintenance** on Kali Linux
+- **Operational hygiene** (updates, diagnostics, cleanup)
+- **Wrapper logic** for existing system commands

+It does **not** include reconnaissance, exploitation, or offensive tooling.
+All functionality is designed to be transparent, auditable, and ethically bounded.

+For a full overview of available scripts and documentation, see [`index.md`](docs/index.md).

 ---